Key points: Observational evidence for neutron stars, origin of elements, collapse of stellar cores; cosmic cycle of material

 This is the closest supernova to have gone off since Cas A about 320 years ago.

-In fact, about 10 billion neutrinos passed through each of you (or your parents)!
+In fact, about 10 billion neutrinos passed through each of you!
 Fortunately, they do not react easily.

 |The neutrinos are generated in the last stages of the collapse leading to the supernova, where electrons and protons merge at the high pressure and temperature, and produce neutrons and neutrinos. (animation by G. Rieke.)|